Knotesgit/Evidence-documents-software-testing-portfolio-/LO2_Evidence_Test Planning Document.md

 - Full pathfinding verification is computationally expensive; restriction is applied.
 - Backend data variability necessitates mocking for repeatability.
 - Performance testing cannot be exhaustive; representative cases are selected.
+- High-priority requirements are tested first due to limited time.

 ---